 What’s Best To Wear On A Long-Haul Flight?

-If it’s an important business client, for example, chances are you’ll have to look good no matter what, even if you’ve spent the last 24-hours in the air or in various departure lounges awaiting connecting flights.
+If you’re due to meet with important business clients or partners at the other end of a flight, you’ll need to look good – even if you’ve spent the last 24 hours in the air or in various departure lounges, waiting for connecting flights.
 First impressions count.

-One way of maintaining a smart appearance at the end of a long-haul flight is to change into a spare set of loose, casual clothes on the plane itself.
-Then just before landing, change back again into the smart clothes you checked in with.
-Problem solved.
-You’ll still feel tired but at least you’ll look good.
+The best way of ensuring a smart appearance at the end of a long-haul flight is to wear loose, casual clothes, such as a tracksuit, for most of the flight.
+Then just before landing, change into smart clothes you’ve brought to meet people in.
+You’ll still feel tired of course, but at least you’ll look good!

 If you’re a parent flying with small children, chances are high that something will be spilt during a long flight.
 Your main focus on the plane may be sheer survival, but especially if you’re meeting family or friends you haven’t seen in a long time, you’ll want you and your children to look good when you step off the plane.
 Probably the only way to ensure this is to take at least one extra set of clothing to change into just before the plane lands – preferably two sets each for young children and toddlers.